pfefferz/build/README.txt

 source tools/jtag_load_u-boot.sh

 You may have to wait a 3 min for the U-Boot command line to come up.
+This is no longer needed, the unit will autoboot (if you interrupt boot by pressing a key you can still use this command to boot)
     Call: bootm 03000000 01000000 1407f000 from the U-Boot command line to boot Linux.

 Username is root, password is root.

 Note: Its takes U-Boot 2-3 minutes to get "un-stuck" from the line "zynqmp_qspi_ofdata_to_platdata: CLK 299999997."
 I haven't had time to fix this yet.
 It will eventually get unstuck.
-Once unstuck, type bootm 03000000 01000000 1407f000.
+Once unstuck, the unit will count down from 10 and boot.

 If you have an existing build or anytime you do a petalinux-build and want to load via U-Boot type: